Pyleks/milestone-project-two/README.md

 ### Responsive testing in Chrome and FireFox
-1. Landing Page, Feedback Page, Snake Game Page, Tutorial Page:
+1: Landing Page, Feedback Page, Snake Game Page, Tutorial Page:
 These test were identical on all pages to ensure they are responsive to all device types.

-    i.
-Open all pages on fullscreen in Chrome, Firefox and Edge identify that they all look the same.
+- Open all pages on fullscreen in Chrome, Firefox and Edge identify that they all look the same.
-   ii.
-Used responsive slider to ensure the content is shown correctly, especially the media content that is designed to only work on desktop iii.
-Tested to open the pages on all sizes available in Chrome, Firefox, but not Edge, as it only had Slider available.
+- Used responsive slider to ensure the content is shown correctly, especially the media content that is designed to only work on desktop
+- Tested to open the pages on all sizes available in Chrome, Firefox, but not Edge, as it only had Slider available.

   <ol>
   <li>360 x 640 Galaxy S5</li>